 Many cultural factors influence the ethics of authorship.
 Each disciplinary (e.g. sociology) context will have unique cultural dimensions that influence what is considered appropriate or common.
 Beyond academic disciplines, individual organizations (e.g. the university for which you work) and countries will also add cultural dimensions to the complexity of authorship decision-making.

-In the health professions education research context:
+In the health sciences education research context:

 - first author tends to connote the primary thinker, doer, and writer behind the work